boof/rack-esi/README.markdown

 ## Copyright

-Copyright (c) 2009 Florian Assmann.
+Copyright (c) 2009 Florian Aßmann.
 See LICENSE for details.